ff-yzheng/TAG-automation/README.md

 </settings>
 ```

+(Gray steps below should no longer be needed since the drivers are in the project)

-- Download the appropriate driver for the browser you wish to use and put it somewhere on your machine
+- <div style="background-color:gray">Download the appropriate driver for the browser you wish to use and put it somewhere on your machine
-- Replace the following in pom.xml with the driver you chose
+- <div style="background-color:gray">Replace the following in pom.xml with the driver you chose

 ```
 <systemProperties>
     <property>